 The Listed Aims of the College are to:

-- Encourage continuing education and the exchange of knowledge in tropical medicine;
+- Encourage continuing education and the exchange of knowledge in tropical medicine and geographic medicine;

 - Collaborate with other organisations in conducting activities of mutual concern, interest and direction in tropical medicine;

 - Promote research in tropical medicine and geographic medicine;